pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 ### How do I share a Pixie dashboard with others?

-*Self-hosted Pixie*

-To share data from the same cluster, [send an invitation through the Admin UI](/installing-pixie/install-guides/self-hosted-pixie#invite-others-to-your-organization-(optional)).

-*Community Cloud for Pixie & Self-hosted Pixie with Auth0 enabled*

 See the [User Management & Sharing](/reference/admin/user-mgmt) reference docs.

 ### How do I set up RBAC?